 ABridge is a text-type instant note-generating web application using natural language processing algorithms, providing students with more efficient ways of learning.
 The application allows students to convert their study materials into notes and are given the option to choose whether they want a quiz or flashcard as their note format.
 The user would then be allowed to save their uploaded material and edit the contents if they wish to do so in the dashboard.

 The application will use Optical Character Recognition (OCR) to export the text material from the source.
 The material sources may differ from textbook images, Portable Document Format (PDF) or Word documents when importing to generate the notes the user wishes to create.
 The application features the summarization function for their uploaded material.
-Natural Language Processing (NLP) uses the Bag of Words paradigm to get accurate results.
+Natural Language Processing (NLP) uses the Bag of Words paradigm to get accurate summarization results.
 It also features the generation of quizzes and flashcards, which the toolkit provided by Python will support.

-The system is intended to be used by students on their web browsers, providing them more options and easy access to review their lessons.
+The system is intended to be used by students on their web browsers, providing them with more options and easy access to review their lessons.
 The system uses SQLAlchemy, an open-source Python SQL toolkit, to store the data gathered from the application.
 As an Object Relational Mapper, it provides an efficient way to maintain or manage processed information that can also be utilized upon separating user data.

 System Objectives